humz2k/sugaryc/docs/generics.md

 Because `struct my_struct` is not declared before `my_type<struct my_struct>`, the compiler will freak out.
 So for situations where you are including a `generated` (for example from the standard library), note that they need to be included AFTER any relevant declarations.

 I know, this is annoying.
 But it makes it simple to implement, and also to reason about.

+## What `thing<other thing>` actually does

+Like everything else, `thing<other thing>` just substitutes this with text.
+So you can really have that anywhere, as another way to mangle names.
+You can also nest them.

 ## Abuse